Northampton: Early modern

+Transport improvements

 The Nene Navigation Company had previously made the River Nene navigable from King's Lynn as far up as Northampton in 1762, allowing cheap transportation of coal and other goods to the town, but in 1815, the Grand Union Canal reached the town, joining the River Nene, giving the town a direct link to the Midlands coalfields and to Birmingham, Manchester and London.

 The first railway to be built into Northampton was the Northampton and Peterborough Railway, a branch from the main London and Birmingham Railway from Blisworth to Peterborough through Northampton which opened in 1845 along with the town's first railway station, Bridge Street station.
 This was followed by the opening of Castle station in 1859 on the site of part of the historic Northampton Castle, and later St. John's Street station in 1872.
 The Northampton loop of the West Coast Main Line was built in the late 1870s.
 Castle station was rebuilt and expanded over the site of Northampton Castle, the remains of which were purchased and demolished in 1880 to make way for the goods shed.
 Bridge Street Station closed in 1964 and St John's Street closed in 1939, leaving only Castle station serving the town.
 It is now known simply as Northampton railway station.

 Tram lines were also laid down in the town in 1881 and electrified in 1903.
 An early omnibus service ran to Wellingborough, and since 1919 motor omnibus services ran to villages around the town which brought buyers and sellers to the market.

+Church extension

+When Bishop of Peterborough from 1868 to 1891, William Connor Magee devoted considerable effort to ministering to the rapidly growing population of Northampton.
+Responses to the questions he circulated to the clergy of the Rural Deanery of Northampton in preparation for formal visitations held in the years 1872, 1875, 1878, 1882 and 1888 have been published, including a detailed introduction describing the condition of the town at that time and associated issues.
+During that period, the number of relevant Anglican parishes and ecclesiastical districts increased from 11 to 16.

+Quarrying

-There were iron ore quarries in the countryside around the town during the nineteenth and twentieth centuries which have left their mark on the landscape.
-Some of the quarries were in what is now the town area in an arc from Kingsthorpe through Duston and Hunsbury round to Hardingstone beginning in about 1860.
-Some have now been built over and not all lasted very long.
-The town area quarries that lasted the longest and closed last were at Hunsbury which began working in 1877 and closed in 1920.
+There were iron ore quarries in the countryside around the town during the nineteenth and twentieth centuries, which have left their mark on the landscape.
+Some of the quarries were in what is now the town area, in an arc from Kingsthorpe through Duston and Hunsbury, round to Hardingstone beginning in about 1860; some have now been built over.
+The town area quarries that lasted the longest were at Hunsbury, which began working in 1877 and closed in 1920.
 There are remains of some of these quarries at Hunsbury Hill.
-There was an iron works by the river to the west of the town next to the railway that then operated between Northampton and Blisworth.
-This was called the Hunsbury Ironworks and operated between about 1874 and January 1921 using ore from these quarries and elsewhere.
+There was an iron works by the river to the west of the town, next to the railway, that then operated between Northampton and Blisworth.
+This was called the Hunsbury Ironworks, which operated between about 1874 and January 1921, using ore from these quarries and elsewhere.